kingscott/nixos-config/README.md

 # NixOS System Configurations

+**Note:** This repository is a work in progress.
+I'm actively using it, hacking it and breaking it apart.
+This is a starting point for building a VM-based dev environment using NixOS.

 This repository contains my NixOS system configurations.
 This repository isn't meant to be a turnkey solution to copying my setup or learning Nix, so I want to apologize to anyone trying to look for something "easy".
 I've